rigard/rulebooks/rulebooks/lorem.md

 ---
 key-words:
+  sed:
+    aliases:
+      - "alias one"
-  sed: This is a test of the definition of sed
+    definition: This is a test of the definition of sed "nisi arat":
+    aliases:
+      - "other-alias"
+    definition: Definition of nisi arat
 ---

 # Lorem Ipsum